PhoeniXAbhisheK/Applications/TwitterBot/readme.md

 Additional changes can be done in 'bot.js -> params -> q' for personalization.

 After that run 'npm start' or 'node bot.js' command in the folder location and it's done.

+P.S: The requests to API are made using the userAuth method, and limits to 180 requests every 15 minutes.